-- From [2].
-The 'list of additional TSF-mediated actions' may be left empty (equivalent to an assignment of 'None') if applicable. - The note is satisfied by the TOE.
+The 'list of additional TSF-mediated actions' may be left empty (equivalent to an assignment of 'None') if applicable.

-6.1.4.4User-subject binding (FIA\USB)
+6.1.4.4User-subject binding (FIA_USB)

-6.1.4.4.1 User-Subject binding (FIA\USB.1) (from [2])
+6.1.4.4.1 User-Subject binding (FIA_USB.1)

-- FIA\USB.1.1 The TSF shall associate the following user security attributes with subjects acting on the behalf of that user:
+- FIA_USB.1.1 The TSF shall associate the following user security attributes with subjects acting on the behalf of that user:

 - 1. R.ReferenceSignerAuthenticationData

 - 2. R.SigningKeyID

-- 3. R.SVD
+- R.SVD

 - 4. R.Signer

 - 5. None

 - to Signer.

-- R.ReferencePrivilegedUserAuthenticationData
+- 1. R.ReferencePrivilegedUserAuthenticationData

 - 2. None